Rochester metropolitan area, New York

 The Rochester metropolitan area, denoted the Rochester, NY Metropolitan Statistical Area by the United States Census Bureau, is a metropolitan statistical area consisting of six counties in Western New York, anchored by the city of Rochester, New York.
 Many counties are mainly rural with various farming communities scattered throughout the metropolitan area.
-As of the 2020 census, the MSA had a population of 1,090,135.
+As of the 2025 census estimates, the MSA had a population of 1,056,149.
 The Rochester MSA is the 3rd largest MSA in New York state.